yinheli/yinheli/README.md

 👋 Hey, I'm yinheli (aka Henry)!
+🍀 I’m currently studying the course CMU 15-445.
-🌱 I’m currently hunting for a job base beijing.
+🌱 Also, I’m hunting for a job based in Beijing.

 Full Stack Developer, especially focus on backend.